 All our nurse-midwives meet on a regular basis to discuss the needs and requests women and their families have so that we can tailor our care to an individual’s specific needs and preferences.
 During labor and childbirth you will be cared for by one of the midwives in the group.
 We encourage women to attend one of our regularly-scheduled open house events to meet the other nurse-midwives, so you are familiar with them all.

 At the University of Michigan, childbearing women cared for by the nurse-midwifery service have a Cesarean section rate of 14 percent, compared to a national rate of 32 percent.
-Women in our care also benefit from a vaginal-birth-after-Cesarean success rate of 75 percent compared to the national average of 25 percent.
+Women in our care also benefit from a vaginal-birth-after-Cesarean success rate of 75 percent.
 We believe these positive outcomes are due to our individualized approach, our commitment to evidence-based care, our partnership with and support of women throughout their pregnancy, labor and birth, and our excellent collaboration with our obstetrician colleagues.

 In most cases, services provided by nurse-midwives are covered by insurance.